6connect/irrpt/README.md

 1.29 - August 30 2015

+Changes for version 1.29 by Anna Claiborne <domino@theshell.org>:

  * Removed calls to system to concatenate v4/v6 route files.
 Now performed by php function in utils.inc.
  * Provided support to leave email in irrdb.conf blank if the user wishes no email updates for a particular as/object.
  * Fixed support for separate (correct) v4 and v6 prefix list for Juniper config.
  * Added AS validation/checking for pfxgen.

+Changes for version 1.29 by Elisa Jasinska <elisa@bigwaveit.org>:

- * Implemented aggregate functionality and removed dependency on the external agregate tool - Elisa Jasinska <elisa@bigwaveit.org>.
+ * Implemented aggregate functionality and removed dependency on the external agregate tool
- * Added v6 support to IRR query, to prefix exclusion via exclusions.conf, to aggregation and to the prefix generator - Elisa Jasinska <elisa@bigwaveit.org>.
+ * Added v6 support to IRR query, to prefix exclusion via exclusions.conf, to aggregation and to the prefix generator
- * -4 and -6 switches for all command line tools - Elisa Jasinska <elisa@bigwaveit.org>.
+ * -4 and -6 switches for all command line tools
  * Renamed irrpt_eval and irrpt_explorer into irrpt_list_ases
-   and irrpt_list_prefixes - Elisa Jasinska <elisa@bigwaveit.org>.
+   and irrpt_list_prefixes
- * Better input validation for AS numbers and AS Sets as well as case sensitivity issues resolved - Elisa Jasinska <elisa@bigwaveit.org>.
+ * Better input validation for AS numbers and AS Sets as well as case sensitivity issues resolved
- * Added -f option to provide location to irrdb.conf file - Elisa Jasinska <elisa@bigwaveit.org>.
+ * Added -f option to provide location to irrdb.conf file
- * Added --nocvs option to omit cvs tracking - Elisa Jasinska <elisa@bigwaveit.org>.
+ * Added --nocvs option to omit cvs tracking

 1.28 - June 8 2015